Handbook for quality in cultural Web sites

 PwWebSpeak

-Speech output, synchronised speech and screen magnification, simple
+Speech output, synchronised speech and screen magnification, simple keyboard interface.

 http://www.issound.com/pwWebspeak.htm